hperrin/svelte-material-ui/README.md

 Check out the [Webpack template](https://github.com/hperrin/smui-example-webpack) and the [Rollup template](https://github.com/hperrin/smui-example-rollup) for examples.

-1. To bundle this in your own code, use a Sass processor (not a Sass Svelte preprocessor, but a Sass processor).
-SMUI `index.js` files import Sass files, and they need to be compiled by a processor.
+1. To bundle this in your own code, use a Sass processor (not a Sass Svelte **preprocessor**, but a Sass **processor**).
+SMUI `index.js` files import _Sass files_, and they need to be compiled by a processor.
 The `*.svelte` files don't include any Sass or CSS, so a Svelte preprocessor is not necessary.
    - Alternatively, you can import from the `bare.js` files, which doesn't include any styling.
 Then you can either import the Sass yourself, or use the `bare.css` files which are precompiled and packaged with the default theme.
 2. You must have a `_smui-theme.scss` file in one of your Sass include paths to compile the Sass.
 That is where you set the MDC theme variables.
 If it's empty, it will use the default theme values from MDC.
 See the [theme file](https://github.com/hperrin/svelte-material-ui/blob/master/site/src/theme/_smui-theme.scss) in the demo site for an example that uses Svelte colors.
-3. If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these (or include them from a package):
+3. If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these stylesheets (or include them from a package):
    ```html
    <link
      rel="stylesheet"